divio/divio-cloud-docs/how-to/deploy-generic.rst

     DEFAULT_STORAGE_DSN=file:///data/media/?url=%2Fmedia%2F

 In cloud environments, we provide a number of useful variables.
-If your application makes use of them (see a :ref:`Django example <django-create-deploy-security>`) you should provide them for local use too.
+If your application makes use of them (see a :ref:`Django example <deploy-django-security>`) you should provide them for local use too.
 For example:

 ..  code-block:: text